sibusiso16/premier_soccer_league_data/README.md

 # EDA done using the data

-These are the Explotatory Data Analysis (EDA), I have done by using this dataset.
+These are the Explotatory Data Analysis (EDA), I have done using this dataset.

 1. http://www.limn.co.za/2017/11/psl-analysis-from-2002-to-current-season/
 2. http://rpubs.com/SEMkhondwane/PSL_Games_Ending_in_Draws_Updated